The-going/evlproject/content/dovetail/porting/arch.md

 ```

 `_TLF_OOB` is a local `thread_info` flag denoting a current task
-running out-of-band code over the oob stage.
-If set, the epilogue must
+running out-of-band code over the out-of-band stage.
+If set, the
-be skipped.
+epilogue must be skipped.

 ## Reconciling the virtual interrupt state to the epilogue logic